exercism/cpp/concepts/classes/introduction.md

 # Introduction

-It is time to get to one of the core principles of C++: object-oriented programming.
+It is time to get to one of the core principles of C++: object-oriented programming (OOP).
-OOP is centered around classes - user-defined types of data with their own set of functions.
+OOP is centered around `classes` - user-defined types of data with their own set of related functions.
 We will start with the basics and will cover more advanced topics further down the syllabus tree.

 ## Members

 Classes can have **member variables** and **member functions**.
 They are accessed by the **member selection** operator `.`.
-Just as variables outside of classes, it is advisable to initialize them with a value upon declaration.
+Just as variables outside of `classes`, it is advisable to initialize member variables with a value upon declaration.
 This value will then become the default for newly created objects from this class.

 ## Encapsulation and Information Hiding

-Classes offer the option to restrict the usage of their members.
+Classes offer the option to restrict access to their members.
 The two basic cases are `private` and `public`.
-Everything is private by default and needs to be explicitly marked to be usable outside of the class.
+All members are `private` by default and need to be explicitly marked to be usable outside of the class.

 ## Basic example